sendbird/sendbird-platform-sdk-javascript/docs/UserApi.md

 ## removeRegistrationOrDeviceTokenFromOwnerByToken

-> InlineResponse20027 removeRegistrationOrDeviceTokenFromOwnerByToken(tokenType, token, opts)
+> RemoveRegistrationOrDeviceTokenFromOwnerByTokenResponse removeRegistrationOrDeviceTokenFromOwnerByToken(tokenType, token, opts)

 Remove a registration or device token from an owner